subspace/subnomicon/docs/consensus/pot.md

 ## Arrow of Time

 Subspace's Proof-of-Time component addresses long-range attacks by enforcing an arrow of time similar to PoW protocols.
-PoT guarantees a certain amount of wall-clock time must elapse between block proposals, preventing an adversary from rewriting history by "going back in time".
+PoT guarantees that a certain amount of wall-clock time must elapse between block proposals, preventing an adversary from rewriting history by "going back in time".
 Similar to PoW, Proof-of-Time is constrained physically, however it is not parallelizable (technically, it is proof of _sequential_ work).
 We prevent the aforementioned attack by integrating the blockchain with a Proof-of-Time process.
 The attacker can not immediately generate a years-long fork on the spot even with faster hardware.
 The elapsed time guarantee is achieved by iterative evaluation of an inherently sequential function.
 The output of such a function is unpredictable and is used to build a randomness beacon for block challenges.

 ## Timekeeping